 Although Zeng Dian (曾點) only makes a single appearance in the Analects, he packs quite a punch with the contrarian stance he adopts in 11.26.
-When Confucius asks Zilu, Ran Qiu, Gongxi Chi, and him what he would do if he were given the opportunity to exercise his talents, he says he would like to bathe in the Yi River and enjoy the breeze on the Rain Dance rather than govern a middle-sized state, run a large territory, or preside over an important diplomatic conference.
+When Confucius asks Zilu, Ran Qiu, Gongxi Chi, and Dian what each of them would do if they were given the opportunity to exercise their talents, he says he would like to bathe in the Yi River and enjoy the breeze on the Rain Dance rather than govern a middle-sized state, run a large territory, or preside over an important diplomatic conference.

-After listening to each of his follower’s aspirations Confucius famously agrees with him, inspiring thousands of years of scholarly debate over whether this means that the sage was a Daoist at heart.
+After listening to each of his follower’s aspirations Confucius famously agrees with Dian, inspiring thousands of years of scholarly debate over whether this means that the sage was a Daoist at heart.

 When his son, later known as Zengzi, reached the age of 16, Dian sent him to study with the sage.
 Zengzi went on to become one of the leading proponents of Confucius’s teachings after the sage’s death, placing a particular emphasis on the importance of filial devotion.
 Indeed, Zengzi was said to have been so overcome by grief at the deaths of his father and mother that he was unable to read the text of the mourning ritual without bursting into tears.